mast3rmindx/re-editor/README.md

 );
 ```

-**Using Native Mobile Context Menus**
+**Using Native Context Menus**

-For mobile platforms (iOS and Android), you can opt to use the operating system's native context menu (for copy, paste, select all, etc.) instead of a custom-built toolbar.
+You can opt to use the operating system's native context menu (for copy, paste, select all, etc.) instead of a custom-built toolbar.
 This can provide a more familiar experience for users.
 To enable this, set the `useNativeContextMenu` property of the `CodeEditor` to `true`:

 ```dart
 CodeEditor(